Kanerix/python-project-template/README.md

 Using version ^2.18.3 for prefect
 ```

-If you wan't to add them to a specifc group you can use the flag `--group <group>`.
+If you wan't to add them to a specif group you can use the flag `--group <group>`.

 ```shell
 $ poetry add ipykernel --group dev